By Noah Wullkotte

 My suggestion is that if you’re interested in a prop, costume, Christmas decoration or whatever then please visit their website and make a purchase.
 Some companies are even showcasing their products on their Youtube channel.
 Unit 70 Studios does a great job at that.
 There’s also a virtual trade show that will be put on Transworld’s website.
 No, you won’t be able to see the products in person but remember that these vendors are in a bind right now.
 Some might not make it because of how much business they’re losing.

 The Coronavirus is going to change the way we live, the way we think and the way we act towards strangers and even loved ones.
 Hopefully this is temporary and everyone is able to return to a normal life.
-Sporting events have been cancelled, the NBA season has been cancelled, parades won’t happen and many people are in a state of panic.
+Sporting events like the Indy 500 have been cancelled, the NBA season has been cancelled, parades won’t happen and many people are in a state of panic.
 People don’t need to freak out, but you should stay informed on the Coronavirus.
-All events for the next 2-3 months at the Ohio State Reformatory have been cancelled.
+All events at the Ohio State Reformatory have been cancelled.
 This includes the Ohio Halloween & Haunters Convention.
 It would have been their second year.
 Thankfully the reformatory has reopened, but the convention won’t happen.

 The Midwest Haunters Convention originally took place in June and was going to be rescheduled to July 24th-26th.
 It’s been moved to the Donald E. Stephens Convention Center and unfortunately MHC 2020 was cancelled.
-It’s new date is June 3-6, 2021.
+Its new date is June 3-6, 2021.
 You might have to change your habits and skip the things you do for fun if they involve large crowds.
+Wearing a mask when you’re out has become common place.
 We’ll get through this one day at a time and it will eventually be a distant memory.
 Haunters and Christmas enthusiasts are a resilient bunch and I’m sure Transworld will have many more shows in the years to come.
 It’s the event of the year.
 It’s the Superbowl of Haunting.

 I’m not scared of actors jumping out at me or that chainsaw maniac around the corner.
 I’m scared of what the Coronavirus is going to do to the industry that I love.
 I’m just a simple haunt reviewer without any skin in the game.
 But my haunt owner friends are hurting.
 They’re nervous and rightfully so.
 Does anyone remember what it was like after 9/11?
 People were afraid to visit haunts and the industry felt it.
 Even if this gets under control, some people will still fear going to haunts which is very sad.
 People have lost their jobs and they might not have extra spending money.

 Bars, movie theaters, gyms, casinos, barber shops, restaurants and so much more was closed for a period of time.
-We’re supposed to go into isolation and I’m worried about what’s coming next.
 Things are rapidly changing and we never know what to expect.
-Please be reassured that bright days are around the corner and we’ll always remember the virus that changed the world.
+Please be reassured that bright days are around the corner and we’ll always remember the virus that changed haunting.